 - Any relevant term of validity must be included

-- In the case of specialist products, you may hav to include additional information
+- In the case of specialist products, you may have to include additional information when conducting your invoicing requirements for a foreign company in Guatemala

 Understand invoicing requirements for a foreign company in Guatemala with expert support

 At Biz Latin Hub, our multilingual team of accounting and taxation specialists is ready to assist your entry into the Guatemalan market.
-With our full suite of legal, HR, commercial representation, and tax advisory services, we are equipped to help you achieve your commercial goals in Guatemala, as well as in any of the other 15 countries across Latin America and the Caribbean where we are present.
+We offer a complete range of legal, HR, commercial representation, and tax advisory services.
+We have a track record of helping companies succeed in Guatemala, and 15 other countries throughout Latin America and the Caribbean.

 Learn more about our team and expert authors.